Improve self -esteem: 3 ideas to be put into practice immediately

 Regarding the third and last idea, you answer these questions: to obtain the result to which you aim, what kind of athlete (or person) do you have to become?
 What skills do you need to develop?
 What personal characteristics do you need to improve?

-Very well, now put on work and remember the most important thing: the person you become is more important than the result you get.
-It is a constant work in progress , a process of personal growth, not to be in a hurry to judge you!
+Great, now get to work and remember the most important thing: the person you become is more important than the result you achieve.
+It's a constant work in progress, a process of personal growth; don't be quick to judge yourself!

 Could you perhaps decide if you like a book written or not?
 Would you be able to understand if a picture meets your tastes when there is only a few sketches on the canvas?
 Would you be able to express a judgment on a film that is only the first draft of the script?